For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘They took your body to a hospital in Santiago.’

 ‘Really?
-Why would they return me to the ravine while I was still unconscious?
+Why would they return me to the ravine while I remained unconscious?
 That doesn’t make sense.’

 ‘You’re right; that doesn’t make sense,’ Eli said.
-‘Why would they bring your body back?’
+‘Indeed, why would they bring your body back?’

 ‘You tell me,’ I said.
 ‘You said you saw it all happen.’